 No matter which type of coffee and espresso maker you are interested in, rest assured that there are good options available at every price range.
-Simply decide which class will work best for you and then look for the top espresso machines within that category.
+Simply decide which class will work best for you and then look for the best espresso machine within that category.

 The Stovetop Coffee & Espresso Maker